-- The DSL will be informed of any online safety incidents involving safeguarding or child protection concerns. - The DSL will record these issues in line with the school's child protection policy. - The DSL will ensure that online safety concerns are escalated and reported to relevant agencies in line with the Northumberland Safeguarding Children Board thresholds and procedures. - The school will inform parents and carers of any incidents or concerns involving their child, as and when required.
+- The DSL will be informed of any online safety incidents involving safeguarding or child protection concerns. - o The DSL will record these issues in line with the school's child protection policy. - The DSL will ensure that online safety concerns are escalated and reported to relevant agencies in line with the Northumberland Strategic Safeguarding Partnership procedures. - The school will inform parents and carers of any incidents or concerns involving their child, as and when required.